-Estimation of plot level AGB and CS
+Estimation of Plot Level AGB and CS

 Species specific allometric equation developed by [33] was used for above ground biomass estimation.
 This equation is based on climate and forest types.
 The value of specific gravity (density of wood) (ρ) was given by Jackson [34], which was used as a reference by [35] to calculate tree level biomass.
 A general value (ρ = 0.674), was used in the absence of specific values [27].